Choose a program

 - Perform differential cell counts looking for abnormal cells to aid in the diagnosis of anemia and leukemia

-- Utilize sophisticated equipment and instruments which can perform a number of tests simultaneously, as well as microscopes, cell counters, and other high-precision laboratory equipment
+- Utilize sophisticated equipment and instruments that can perform a number of tests simultaneously, as well as microscopes, cell counters, and other high-precision laboratory equipment

 - Write standardized operating procedures, and establish quality assurance programs to monitor and ensure the accuracy of test results

 The job forecast for medical laboratory science graduates is very positive.
-According to the Bureau of Labor Statistics, "Employment of medical laboratory scientists is expected to grow by 14 percent between 2008 and 2018, faster than the average for all occupations.
-The volume of laboratory tests continues to increase with both population growth and the development of new types of tests."
+According to the Bureau of Labor Statistics, employment of medical laboratory scientists and technicians is expected to grow by 16 percent from 2014 to 2024, much faster than the average for all occupations.
+The volume of laboratory tests continues to increase with both population growth and the development of new types of tests.

 Medical laboratory scientists' analytical, scientific and technical skills are a valuable and desired asset for employment opportunities.
 At Mayo Clinic, medical laboratory scientists interested in advancement opportunities may choose from several tracks:

 Mayo Clinic offers competitive salaries.
-According to the Bureau of Labor Statistics, median annual earnings of medical laboratory technologists were $60,180 in May 2011.
-The middle 50 percent earned between $58,580 and $64,610.
+According to the Bureau of Labor Statistics, median annual earnings of medical laboratory scientists were $61,070 in May 2016 with the lowest 10 percent earning less than $41,550, and the highest 10 percent earning more than $85,160.